 What is GPSVC?

 The GPSVC is a process that is responsible for handling the geolocation requests from apps and services on your Windows 10 device.
-It uses satellite signals, cellular networks, and Wi-Fi networks to determine your location.
+It determines your location by using satellite signals, cellular networks, and Wi-Fi networks.

 If you have apps or services that use your location, you may see the GPSVC process running in Task Manager.
 This is normal and nothing to be concerned about.
 You can also verify that the GPSVC process is running by checking the Services tab in Task Manager.